SASSET/flat-line/README.md

 ## _.br2nl

 Complete opposite of the _.nl2br - This replaces any HTML Line breaks with the line return character, which can optionally be specified, but defaults to just \r\n.
-The HTML break replaced is </br>, <br>, </BR> or <BR>
+The HTML break replaced is &lt;/br&gt;, &lt;br&gt;, &lt;/BR&gt; or &lt;BR&gt;

 ```javascript
 _.nl2br("One<br>Two</br>Three</BR>Four<BR>Five") === 'One\r\nTwo\r\nThree\r\nFour\r\nFive'